Many people will have jumped straight here to see what we think of the phone, so we'll get the salient points out of the way first.

 The Samsung Galaxy S4 is a phone that we really, really like.
 The combination of powerful innards, the market's best screen and a clever design ethos all combine to make a really strong contender for the handset you should be buying when you wander into your local phone emporium.

-It's slick, it's fast and is still a really strong contender in so many ways.
-The 13MP camera is one of the best we've seen on a phone for getting that picture, with rich colours and texture the way forward.
+It's slick, it's fast and it wipes the floor with the competition in so many ways.
+The 13MP camera is one of the best we've seen on a phone for getting that picture, with rich colors and texture the way forward.

-We're getting really fed up with the design criticisms thrown at any phone manufacturer that deigns to not make its flagship out of metal.
-Yes, it doesn't feel premium, but what you're giving up in feel you're getting back in weight, removable battery and general hardiness - the combination of Gorilla Glass 3 and a plastic shell mean this is one tough cookie.
+We're getting really fed up with the design criticisms thrown at any phone manufacturer that decides to not make it's flagship out of metal.
+Yes, it doesn't feel as premium, but what you're giving up in feel you're getting back in weight, removable battery and general hardiness - the combination of Gorilla Glass 3 and a plastic shell mean this is one tough cookie.

 That's not to say Samsung couldn't do better with design on the S4 - there's a lot more to wish for here - but it's a much more solid version of the S3.